Join Us In Summer

 During the summer intensive programme we break down our atelier drawing programme process into 4 unique and intensive workshop weeks.
-Taking place between July 22 - August 16, 2019, each week-long workshop will focus on a particular part of our drawing curriculum that the atelier is based around.
+Taking place each summer, each week-long workshop will focus on a particular part of our drawing curriculum that the atelier is based around.

 Apply for a scholarship to receive full tuition to the Summer Drawing Intensive Programme.